 It is how some locals make a living and it is nice to promote this type of eco/historical tourism.

 Where can you eat near Ek Balam?

-You can also go in to the center of Valladolid and eat there.
+You can also go into the center of Valladolid and eat there.
 Valladolid has a lot to offer and also makes for a good stop in your visit to this area.
 We also have a guide to restaurants in Valladolid that you look at the see what looks good to you.